akrockzz123/CashFlowMinimization/README.md

-# CashFlowMinimization
-A web app to minimize transaction among people
+# A machine learning project to show dominant colors in image using k means